 5-HTP and fibromyalgia

 Fibromyalgia produces pain, fatigue, morning stiffness and sleep disorders.
 It is a constant and general pain that limits the person’s normal functioning.

 It generally affects the neck, shoulders, back, hips, ankles, elbows or knees, and it is usually worse in the morning.

 Fibromyalgia is associated with low serotonin levels

-IIncreasing serotonin levels could have a direct effect on the reduction and transmission of pain signals as it has been assessed in a study on this disease and migraines.
+High serotonin levels could have a direct effect on the transmission of pain signals.
+This was assessed in a study about this disease and migraines.
 When there is a higher level of serotonin we can cope with pain better.

-5-HTP can increase the endorphin levels by increasing the serotonin levels that regulate the production and release of endorphins.
+5-HTP can increase the endorphin levels by increasing the serotonin levels that regulate their production and release.